bexway/kotlin-spring-dynamo-example/README.md

 ### Step 4: Nested Data

 When data contains nested maps, they can be read in a few ways.
 One is to use a Map as the type for the attribute, but this depends on all items in the Map being of the same type, and with a schema-less database like Dynamo, that's not guaranteed.
 Instead, create a data class with the @DynamoDBDocument annotation and read the attributes into that class.

+When populating your data classes, default values will be used in the case that the attribute is not found in the Dynamo object.
+If a null from Dynamo tries to populate a non-nullable column, an IllegalArgumentException will be thrown!